stggh/PyDiatomic/README.rst

 ------

 Each transition energy solution to the coupled-channel Schroedinger equation is a separate calculation.
-PyDiatomic uses :module:`multiprocessing` to perform these calculations in parallel, resulting in a substantial reduction in execution time on multiprocessor systems. e.g. for :code:`example_O2xs.py`:
+PyDiatomic uses :code:`multiprocessing` to perform these calculations in parallel, resulting in a substantial reduction in execution time on multiprocessor systems. e.g. for :code:`example_O2xs.py`:

 ==============     ====     ======     ==========